pgValero/neurogarval/README.md

 ## Why it exists

-A solo professional practice needs a website that can be updated without a developer, is fast and cheap to host, ranks well in local search, is fully owned, and keeps every piece of information consistent.
-Each need maps directly to a benefit of this setup:
+A solo professional practice needs five things.
+Each one maps to a property of this setup.

-- **Without a developer, without breaking anything.** The owner edits copy, prices, photos, FAQ and blog posts in a browser form (Pages CMS).
-Saving only commits YAML on `main` and triggers nothing; the **"Publicar cambios"** button builds and validates first, so a bad edit can never reach production.
+### 📝 Update without a developer, without breaking anything

+The owner edits copy, prices, photos, FAQ and blog posts in a browser form.
+Saving only commits YAML on `main` and triggers nothing; **"Publicar cambios"** builds and validates first, so a bad edit never reaches production.

+### ⚡ Fast and cheap

-- **Fast and cheap.** The published site is static HTML plus one CSS file and one small JavaScript file.
-Hosting on GitHub Pages is $0 for public repositories, with no database, no server and no maintenance windows.
+Static HTML plus one CSS file and one small JavaScript file. $0 hosting on GitHub Pages, no database, no server, no maintenance windows.

-- **Ranks well and is easy to quote.** Title, description, keywords, canonical URL, geo meta tags, Open Graph + Twitter cards, `sitemap.xml`, a generated JSON-LD graph (`WebSite`, `MedicalBusiness` + `Psychologist`, `Person`, `hasOfferCatalog`, `FAQPage`, `BlogPosting`) and generated `llms.txt` / `llms-full.txt` all come from the same content, so search engines and AI assistants always read fresh text.
+### 🔍 Rank well and be easy to quote

+Title, description, keywords, canonical URL, geo and social tags, `sitemap.xml`, JSON-LD graph and `llms.txt` / `llms-full.txt` generated from the same content, always fresh for search engines and AI assistants.

+### 🔐 Fully owned

-- **Fully owned.** Content is YAML in Git, not rows in a proprietary builder.
-Every change has an author, a date and a reviewable diff, and the site keeps working even if every third-party service disappears tomorrow.
+Content is YAML in Git, not rows in a proprietary builder.
+Every change has an author, a date and a reviewable diff, and the site keeps working even if every third-party service disappears.

+### 🔄 Consistent everywhere

-- **Consistent everywhere.** Phone, WhatsApp, email, address and the Maps link are edited once in `content/common.yml` and written directly into the generated HTML, the JSON-LD and the email signature.
-Hero, contact section, footer and signature can never disagree, and nothing depends on JavaScript for crawlers to see the contact data.
+Phone, WhatsApp, email, address and Maps link are edited once in `content/common.yml` and written into the HTML, the JSON-LD and the signature.
+Sections can never disagree, and crawlers need no JavaScript to see the contact data.

+### 🛠️ For the maintainer

-For a maintainer this means no framework to upgrade, no lockfile drift and almost no supply-chain surface: content changes and structural changes are separated, most updates touch a single YAML file, and the build is deterministic — it either produces a complete site or fails loudly.
-For visitors it means fast first paint, no client-side rendering, readable pages with JavaScript disabled, keyboard and screen-reader accessible modals, light WebP images and no trackers or cookie banner.
+No framework to upgrade, no lockfile drift, almost no supply-chain surface.
+Content and structural changes are separated, most updates touch a single YAML file, and the build is deterministic — a complete site or a loud failure.

+### 👥 For visitors

+Fast first paint, no client-side rendering, readable with JavaScript disabled, keyboard and screen-reader accessible modals, light WebP images, no trackers or cookie banner.

 ## Feature overview